3 Reasons Why Refinancing Should Stay Top-of-Mind

 Whether the total household income is going up or down, refinancing may be a smart decision for your home.
 If your household income decreases, for example, or if you or your significant other takes time off work to take care of kids, it may be wise to refinance to a longer loan, potentially decreasing your monthly loan payment.
 On the other hand, if your household income has increased, you could refinance to a shorter loan term if you’re able to afford the higher monthly payment.
 The benefit of doing this is that you could pay off your home much faster, build equity faster, and save more in the end.
 In fact, it’s possible save thousands long-term by with 15-year mortgage instead of a 30-year mortgage.
 Whether your total household income is going up or down, if you or your spouse’s job changes significantly, for example it goes from a commission only job to a salaried job, then it may be worth considering refinancing your home.

 3. Your debt-to-income ratio shifted

 One of the big qualifying criteria that lenders examine when you apply for a mortgage is your debt-to-income (DTI) ratio.

-Debt can include car loans, student loans, credit card debt, etc. So if your debts have decreased, let’s say you paid off your car or you’ve paid off your student loans, then that gives you some more money to play with.
+Debt can include car loans, student loans, credit card debt, etc, while income is your gross income before taxes and deductions.
+So if your debts have decreased, let’s say you paid off your car or you’ve paid off your student loans, then that gives you some more money to play with.
 If you have goals of paying off your mortgage sooner, then you can revisit your loan by refinancing to a shorter term; as mentioned before, you’d pay more monthly for a 15-year loan than a 30-year loan, but you’d save long term and you’d pay off your mortgage sooner.

 On the other hand, if you have unexpectedly increased your debt and it’s putting a strain on paying off your monthly mortgage (a unique circumstance), then it’s possible to refinance to a longer loan term so that your monthly payments aren’t as high.